andyhedges/jmimeinfo/README.md

 Other than a JRE and the freedesktop database which you'll need to source yourself there are no dependencies.

-Earlier versions were dependent on Apache Jakarata ORO, this is no longer true.
+Earlier versions were dependent on Apache Jakarta ORO, this is no longer true.

 ##Usage